Articles

 Lees meer »

-New Alliances in the Middle East Undermine the EU’s Sanctions Strategy
+New alliances in the Middle East undermine the EU’s sanctions strategy

 On Friday, May 2nd, a key meeting was scheduled to take place in Rome between Iran and the E3: France, Germany, and the United Kingdom.
 Although the talks were cancelled for unknown reasons, European leaders will inevitably have to sit down with Iran.
 In October 2025, the UN resolution endorsing the Joint Comprehensive Plan of Action (JCPOA) will expire.
 Under this agreement—also known as the Iran Deal—Iran agreed in 2015 to limit its nuclear activities in exchange for the easing of Western sanctions.